Updated February 2019

 The Lully Sleep Guardian system costs about $129, so I would recommend it for those with frequent night terrors or if the night terrors become too traumatic for the parents to endure, which is very common.
 Those who have less frequent and intense night terrors should weigh the cost against the benefit.
 To learn more about night terrors, go to Lully’s blog.

-Their new product, the Lully Sleep Guardian Plus costs $229.
+Their new product, the Lully Sleep Guardian 2, costs $199.
 The new system has all the bells and whistles.
-It allows you to track sleep using multiple devices and most importantly, you have access to sleep experts 24/7.
+It turns its vibrations on and off automatically so you don’t have to activate it yourself.
+It allows you to track sleep using multiple devices, and most importantly, you have access to sleep experts 24/7.